blakeyy/Ulectrified/README.md

 ## Future features

+In order to further improve the functionality & user experience of our app, we plan to implement the following features in the future:

 - Guide/tutorial how to use and set up the account (appearing when logging in for the first time)
 - Verification of the users
 - Rating of sellers and buyers